-I am a forty-four year old, Jesus loving, healthy eating, four boy having girl.
+I am a forty-five year old, Jesus loving, healthy eating, four boy having girl.
 I was a healthy and active child and young adult, but now my body no longer functions the way God intended it to.
 I have been dealing with a host of autoimmune joint and skin issues for several years now.
 It has affected not only me and the way I live, but my family, my friends, and my relationship with God.

 At the end of each day, through the good, the bad and the ugly, I hope that I have honored our Creator in some way.
 It’s quite a ride sometimes, but in the process, I enjoy the sweetest intimacy and love I have ever known through my relationship with Him.
 Only He knows what I truly feel.